nisharaichur/RCNN-A-better-model-for-biological-object-recognition/README.md

 # Error rates of each model
 - Percentage error increases as the number of number debris increases (BLT has the lowest error with the highest number of debris)
-- Feeb-forward performs the worst with higest error rate for 50 debris
+- Feeb-forward performs the worst with higest error rate (90%) for 50 debris
-- models with lateral connections perfomed convincingly better than feed-forward alone
+- Models with lateral connections perfomed convincingly better than feed-forward alone

 | Models  | Feedforward | Lateral-BL(%) | Top-down-BT(%)| Lateral top down-BLT(%) |
 | ------ | ------ | ------ | ------ | ----- |